Anusha-janardhan/rg-doc/source/Features.rst

 .. note::

  a.
-If the user role is other than valid values (0 = Researcher, 1 = Principal Investigator, 2 = Administrator ), it will be automatically reset to 0  (researcher) and the user will be created with the role of researcher.
+If the user role is other than valid values (0 = Researcher, 2 = Administrator, 3 = Data Admin ), it will be automatically reset to 0  (researcher) and the user will be created with the role of researcher.

  b.
 Users will see a red-colored toaster with a failure message if they have added invalid headers, more than the permitted number of user records in a single CSV file, or not even one user record.